Report Id: SNS/EQIP/1058 | May 2022 | Region: Global | 130 Pages

 Step 3: Data Bank Validation

 Once all the information is collected via primary and secondary sources, we run that information for data validation.
-At our intelligence center, our research heads track a lot of information related to the market which includes the quarterly reports, the daily stock prices, and other relevant information.
-Our data bank server gets updated every fortnight and that is how the information which we collected using our primary and secondary information is revalidated in real-time.
+At our intelligence centre our research heads track a lot of information related to the market which includes the quarterly reports, the daily stock prices, and other relevant information.
+Our data bank server gets updated every fortnight and that is how the information which we collected using our primary and secondary information is revalidated in real time.

 Step 4: QA/QC Process

 After all the data collection and validation our team does a final level of quality check and quality assurance to get rid of any unwanted or undesired mistakes.
-This might include but is not limited to getting rid of the many typos, duplication of numbers, or missing any important information.
-The people involved in this process include technical content writers, research heads, and graphics people.
-Once this process is completed the title gets uploaded on our platform for our clients to read it.
+This might include but not limited to getting rid of the any typos, duplication of numbers or missing of any important information.
+The people involved in this process include technical content writers, research heads and graphics people.
+Once this process is completed the title gets uploader on our platform for our clients to read it.

 Step 5: Final QC/QA Process: